jujhaar2409/line-follower/README.md

 In this method a few, say 3(try and see if more or less work better), sensors are placed in front of the car.
 Each of the sensors collects data about the color below(pygame has this functionality) and based on that the car is made to turn right or left.
 Watch this video for reference: [video](https://www.youtube.com/watch?v=bL0MmeQhpAQ)

+The starter code for this type is in the file `line_follower_color.py`.

 ### Distance Method

 This method makes use of sensors to find the distance of the car from a certain reference and then the controller decides how much to turn and which direction.
 Watch this video for an explanation of how a more advanced type this method works: [video](https://youtu.be/4Y7zG48uHRo)

+The starter code for this type is in the file `line_follower_dist.py`.

 ## Attribution